 One of Robertson's investors, who requested anonymity, said that she could not believe all the bad press Robertson received for admitting to the losses.
 She also questioned whether the reporters really knew what they were talking about when they wrote stories on hedge funds.

 "He had some losses, but he is also having a very good year," she said.
 "The press treats him unfairly because they don't understand what he does or how he does it.
 They also don't understand how he could be up so much when the mutual funds they themselves are investing in are not performing as well."

 However, things were worse at Tiger than the public believed.
 On November 2, 1998, The Wall Street Journal ran a story titled "Robertson's Funds Become Paper Tigers as Blue October Leads to Red Ink for '98."
-According to the story, the funds had lost over 17 percent or about \$3.4 billion through October, which wiped out all of the funds' gains for the year.
+According to the story, the funds had lost over 17 percent, or about \$3.4 billion through October, which wiped out all of the funds' gains for the year.
 The funds' total losses through the end of October were approximately \$5.5 billion, leaving Tiger with assets of around \$17 billion, and it was expected to post losses of 3 percent for the month of November.
-By the middle of December the funds were down approximately 4 percent for the year.2 On top of the losses the funds also faced a number of withdrawals from investors both in the United States and abroad.
+By the middle of December the funds were down approximately 4 percent for the year.2 On top of the losses, the funds also faced a number of withdrawals from investors both in the United States and abroad.
 Although a number of industry watchers and observers seemed to believe that Tiger had significant amounts of withdrawals, the firm's public relations firm denied that this was the case.
 The spokesperson did say that the funds did have "some withdrawals but nothing significant."

 Robertson's letter to investors seemed to be the only words of wisdom that investors, traders, and brokers could hold on to as the carnage in the hedge fund industry unfolded.
-Every day for four or five weeks the financial pages were filled with stories similar to the Robertson and Soros woes.
+Every day for the next four or five weeks, the financial pages were filled with stories similar to the tales of Robertson's and Soros' woes.

 After all the dust settled and the losses were realized, the hedge fund industry entered its dark period, a direct result of the losses that many big funds posted and the fact that it was the dawn of the technology stock where no investor could do wrong.
 This period lasted until the tech bubble burst and investors realized that they needed professionals handling their money and that they could not make money on their own.
 However, in spite of the years that followed the collapse of Russia, it was clear that Soros and Robertson, both true money masters, and others like them were going to give way to a new breed of managers.
 The stimulus for this change in the industry was the result of the following incident.
+The next 10 years saw a series of ups and downs for the hedge fund industry-mostly ups.
+The industry and those who relied on hedge funds continued to thrive well into the 21st century.
+However, as the first decade of the new millennium drew to a close, the hedge fund industry and much of the financial systems were turned upside down.